What Are Closing Costs? A Guide for U.S. Homebuyers

 - Mistake 2: Only comparing interest rates

 Fees and credits can meaningfully change the total cost of borrowing.
+Compare the APR (Annual Percentage Rate) and interest rate across offers, along with total closing costs.

 - Mistake 3: Ignoring “prepaids”